DURGSINGH15/OdooHackathon2025/README.md

 # TEAM 3579

 # Problem Statement 2 : Stack It - Minimal Q&A Forum
+# VIDEO LINK already added in the links section.

 Features/Functionalities in our web application paeg-wise:
 Page 1: Home Page